bekk/bekk-christmas/post/elm/once-twice-three-times-a-value.md

 Curious readers will notice the function `Tuple.pair` which combines two values into a tuple.
 This might seem odd since we now know there is built-in syntax for creating Tuples.
 Stay tuned in the coming days and all will become clear 😉.

-## Conclusion
+## Conclusion / TLDR

 Elm has built-in syntax for creating tuples to structure data.
-I advise heeding the notes in core/Tuple.
-When you need a little complexity in your data structure, tuples are usually not the right choice.
+When receiving a tuple as a parameter a similar syntax can be used to extract the tuple's values into separate variables.
+Heeding the notes in [core/Tuple](https://package.elm-lang.org/packages/elm/core/latest/Tuple) is advisable.
+When you need a little complexity in your data structure, tuples are rarely the right choice.